hughshanahan/RemoteTeachingThoughts/Diary.md

 https://twitter.com/natalieharrower/status/1240606486411317248

 Other wild thought - Twitch.
 I have no idea of what the functionality is there but it would be battle-hardened so anybody could use it.

+***20 March 2020***
+Started using Panopto to see if I could show my laptop screen, webcam (pointed to a page that I write on) and record audio.
+I figured out how to record two streams which automatically gets uploaded to an RHUL Panopto server.
+The trouble is that these streams are separate and it's not clear how to just one in the corner of the other.
+I decided to put it to one side and use another tool OBS.

+OBS is open source (Open Broadcasting Software) and is typically used to create videos with a commentary on video games on twitch.
+So the is shown and there is a video of the commentator, which is what I want to go for.

+The interface is okay and there are various youtube videos to explain things (tutorials are not so great).
+I had a problem with getting the screen to my macbook shown - I can't remember now what the problem was.
+I could get the laptop screen up with the wbvam output in the corner (indeed I think I can adjust the size of the webcam window as I record which would be really useful).
+BUT...the laptop screen is being cropped on the output screen - I'm getting only 2/3 of my screen.
+There is a youtube video that explains the problem is with the overall resolution of the screen and there is software to fix that (14 Euro - but it's trial initially).
+The video is https://www.youtube.com/watch?v=8L6GhgoDsmI .
+That worked.
+Right.
+So tomorrow I can start making some videos.